Handwriting Recognition with Recurrent Neural Networks

 Project Summary

-This project validated the feasibility of a proof of concept for handwriting-to-text translation using recurrent neural networks.
-A Seq2Seq architecture combining a bidirectional LSTM encoder, a unidirectional LSTM decoder, and a dot-product attention mechanism achieves robust translation of 2D handwriting trajectories into letter sequences — entirely within a strict deployment budget of 9,841 parameters out of the permitted 10,000.
+This project validated the feasibility of handwriting-to-text translation using recurrent neural networks.
+A Seq2Seq architecture with a bidirectional LSTM encoder, unidirectional LSTM decoder, and dot-product attention mechanism achieves solid translation of 2D handwriting trajectories into letter sequences.
+The full model uses only 9,841 parameters, within the 10,000 limit.

 Key Successes

-• Robust Seq2Seq translation with validation edit distance ~0.4 — majority of predictions correct or near-correct
+• Seq2Seq translation with a validation edit distance of ~0.4; most predictions are correct or off by one character

-• Strong 26-letter confusion matrix with dominant diagonal — high per-letter accuracy across the alphabet
+• Strong 26-letter confusion matrix with a clear diagonal, showing good per-letter accuracy across the alphabet

-• Effective attention mechanism — model learns to focus on letter transition points in the trajectory
+• Effective attention mechanism: the model learned to focus on letter transition points in the trajectory

 • Perfect prediction example on test word "islet" with interpretable attention weights